dennislee22/dennislee22.github.io/docs/cdppvc/prerequisites.md

 ---

-# Prerequisites
+# Installation Prerequisites
 {: .no_toc }

 CDP Private Cloud solution require direct integration with some 3rd party/external components.

-For CDP Private Cloud solution with Openshift, the required external components are depicted (purple-coloured boxes) in the following logical architecture diagram.
+For CDP Private Cloud solution with Openshift, the required external components are represented by the purple-coloured boxes as shown below.

 ![](../../assets/images/3partyocp.png)

-For CDP Private Cloud solution with ECS, the required external components are depicted (purple-coloured boxes) in the following logical architecture diagram.
+For CDP Private Cloud solution with ECS, the required external components are represented by the purple-coloured boxes as shown below.

 ![](../../assets/images/3partyecs.png)